GeospatialDaryl/USGS_GDP_Flint2014BCM_Downloadah.py/README.md

        Klamath Strategic Habitat Conservation Team
        GIS Analyst
        daryl_van_dyke@fws.gov

+		Update : my local network was timing out overnight.
+To KISS I added a explicit list of all the files.
+This py script ('NetCDF_Flint2014_future_list.py') is configured to grab
+		ALL parameters, ALL scenarios - it should be elementary to copy'n'paste a subset if you'd like.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,